Practice Profile

 - Sole counsel on behalf of a claimant in a judicial review challenge raising issues relating to the EIA Directive and the interpretation of the NPPF.

-- Junior counsel to Michael Fry on behalf of National Highways in injunction and committal proceedings (NHL v Kirin [2023] EWHC 3000 (KB), including experience of cross-examination in the High Court.
+- Junior counsel to Michael Fry on behalf of National Highways in injunction and committal proceedings (NHL v Kirin) [2023] EWHC 3000 (KB)), including experience of cross-examination in the High Court.

 Michael has also been instructed as counsel and assisted with multiple judicial review, s.288 and s.289 challenges concerning policy interpretation, heritage statutory duties, the Wheatcroft principle, the Whitley principle, the Environmental Impact Assessment Directive, Green Belt, CIL Regulations, the duty to give reasons and procedural fairness.

 Michael recently completed a part-time secondment at Westminster City Council and the Royal Borough of Kensington and Chelsea, where he gained a wide range of experience in advising on a broad range of planning issues.
-Michael is currently instructed by Westminster City Council (as junior counsel to Matt Hutchings KC) in ongoing proceedings in the High Court to enforce a s106 agreement.

 Michael also has a busy advisory practice and has provided advice to a wide range of clients on many matters, including: